AlaaApuelsoad/SpringBoot_Docker_App/README.md

 ### **6. Docker Volume**
 A volume is a persistent storage mechanism that allows data to persist beyond the lifecycle of a container.

+### **7. Docker Network**
+A Docker network is a virtual network that allows Docker containers to communicate with each other, as well as with the host system and external networks.
+It helps manage the communication between containers in a secure and isolated manner.

 ---
 ## **Project Structure**
 ```